Current status: Closed

 In 2021, the Government of Canada launched a consultation on Canada's copyright framework to gather Canadians' insights on how to adapt it for the digital age.
 This was the Consultation on a Modern Copyright Framework for Artificial Intelligence and the Internet of Things.

-Since then, the rapid development of generative artificial intelligence (AI) tools, like ChatGPT, have captured the world's attention and reaffirmed the need to reconsider some of the issues studied.
+Since then, the rapid development of generative artificial intelligence (AI) tools has captured the world's attention and reaffirmed the need to reconsider some of the issues studied.
 While these new tools offer significant promise, there are also potential risks and impacts that should be appropriately considered, including in the context of protecting the rights of creators through Canada's copyright framework.

 That is why the government felt it was time to ask Canadians their thoughts on Canada's copyright framework and AI technology again.